gamell/gitbook-plugin-journal-summary/README.md

 # gitbook-plugin-journal-summary

-This plugin is oriented to those who want to use `gitbook` as a journal.
-It will automatically generate the `SUMMARY.md` file for a
+This plugin automatically generates your summary file(s) for your journal entries, effectively allowing you to use `gitbook` to compile your journal.
+It will automatically generate the `SUMMARY.md` and, optionally, intermediate summary files.

 ## Setup

-Add this to your `bookj.js`:
+Add this to your `bookj.json`:

 ```json